SwissDataScienceCenter/renku/docs/tutorials/first_steps/06_create_workflow.rst

         f.write(result)

-After downloading the script, make sure you save your work:
+After uploading the script to the environment, make sure you save your work:

 .. code-block:: console